 About Actavis LLC

 Allergan PLC is a major pharmaceutical company, developing, manufacturing, and commercializing branded medicines.
 Its four key product categories are medical aesthetics, eye care, central nervous system, and gastroenterology, and its top-eight best-selling products account for nearly all Allergan's revenue, led by top-seller Botox, an anti-wrinkle treatment.
 Customers are drug wholesalers, retailers, and distributors, including drugstore chains, hospitals, government agencies, and individual physicians.
 Based in Ireland for tax reasons, Allergan has commercial operations in some 100 countries but generates most of its revenue in the US where it was formerly domiciled.
-The company is the result of long sequence of mergers and acquisitions.
-It sold its generics business to Teva in 2016.
+The company agreed to a $63 million acquisition offer from AbbVie in 2019.